When did digital tachographs come in?

-Analog tachograph, the concept to log driving activies, dates back to 1953, became compulsory in Europe for commercial vehicles from 1986.
+Analogue tachograph, the concept of logging driving activities, dates back to 1953, became compulsory in Europe for commercial vehicles from 1986.

 Today, the tachograph system is digital and based on a